A toxic substance can be any chemical that may be harmful to the environment or human health if inhaled, swallowed or absorbed through the skin.

 Another less common exposure to mercury that can be a concern is breathing mercury vapor.
 These exposures can occur when elemental mercury or products that contain elemental mercury break and release mercury to the air, particularly in warm or poorly-ventilated indoor spaces.

 Mercury is often used in everyday household objects, including thermometers, florescent light bulbs, thermostats, gauges, clothes irons and some oil-based paint.
 So it’s important to dispose of those items properly.

 You should never put mercury in the trash or pour it down the drain.
-In Allen County, you can take Items containing mercury to the Solid Waste Management District, or a mercury recycling location.
+In Allen County, you can take Items containing mercury to the Allen County Department of Environmental Management, or a mercury recycling location.